Victoria’s Secret Model Alessandra Ambrosio Hits The Beach In A Skimpy String Bikini

 The mom of two was showing off some serious skin in the new snaps, which showed her sporting the black bikini with a fun gold embellishment across the front and ties on either side of the bottoms with a matching gold accessory.

-The supermodel wore her brunette hair down in the photos, while covering her eyes from the California sun in stylish shades.
+The supermodel wore her brunette hair down in the photos while covering her eyes from the California sun in stylish shades.
 Alessandra also accessorized her dark bikini look with several gold chains around her neck.

 But it wasn’t just in the latest paparazzi snaps where Ambrosio was revealing her bikini body to the world.